gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ![](./images/k8s-cluster.png)

 A Kubernetes cluster consists of a control plane and a data plane.
-The data plane runs the actual containers on nodes (which translate to physical or virtual machines).
+The data plane runs the actual containers on worker nodes (which translate to physical or virtual machines).
 For the control and data plane to work together properly, lots of components need matching configuration.

 Some configurations are standardized but some are also very specific to the needs of a cluster's user / workload.
 Ideally, you want a properly configured cluster with the possibility to fine-tune some settings.

 ## Concept of a "Shoot"

+In Gardener, Kubernetes clusters (with their control plane and their data plane) are called shoot clusters or simply shoots.
-A shoot is just another Kubernetes resource.
+For Gardener, a Shoot is just another Kubernetes resource.
 Gardener components watch it and act upon changes (e.g., creation).
 It comes with reasonable default settings but also allows fine-tuned configuration.
 And on top of it, you get a status providing health information, information about ongoing operations, and so on.

 Luckily there is a dashboard to get started.